spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 the default as RelWithDebInfo unless otherwise specified through a variant.

-Spack then automatically sets up the :code:`-DCMAKE_INSTALL_PREFIX` path, appends the build type (:code:`RelDebInfo` default), and then specifies a verbose :code:`Makefile`.
+Spack then automatically sets up the :code:`-DCMAKE_INSTALL_PREFIX` path, appends the build type (:code:`RelWithDebInfo` default), and then specifies a verbose :code:`Makefile`.

 Next we add the :code:`rpaths` to :code:`-DCMAKE_INSTALL_RPATH:STRING`.